Renormalization of singular elliptic stochastic PDEs using flow equation

 where the map $\fI$ was introduced in Def.~\ref{dfn:map_I}.
 Note that by the translational invariance $\bE\, f^{i,m,a}_{\uv,\sIR}$ is a constant function.
-The application of the map $\fI$ to both sides of the second of Eqs.~\eqref{eq:thm_cumulants_ind_step} yields
+The application of the map $\fI$ to both sides of the second equation in~\eqref{eq:thm_cumulants_ind_step} yields

-where $E^{\vI_1}_{\uv,\sIR} = \bE\, \partial_\uIR\partial_\uv^r F^{i,m,a}_{\uv,\uIR}$.
-Recalling that $\sV^m\equiv\sV^{\mathsf{m}}$ for $n=1$ and using Lemma~\ref{lem:map_I} we arrive at
+where $E^{\vI_1}_{\uv,\uIR} = \bE\, \partial_\uIR\partial_\uv^r F^{i,m,a}_{\uv,\uIR}$.
+Recalling that $\cV^m\equiv\cV^{\mathsf{m}}$ for $n=1$ and using Lemma~\ref{lem:map_I} we arrive at

 By assumption, $\bE\, f^{i,m,a}_{\uv,1/2}$ is independent of $\uv$ and $\bE\, \partial_\uv f^{i,m,a}_{\uv,1/2}=0$.
 Hence, using the bound~\eqref{eq:thm_cumulants_f_ren_bound} and the bound~\eqref{eq:thm_cumulants} applied to $E^{\vI_1}_{\uv,\sIR}$ we obtain